gustl-arg/participate-now/README.md

 [note: the address changes periodically to enhance privacy]

-We respect your desire to contribute anonymously.
-Your contribution will be used to hire developers.
+We respect your desire to contribute anonymously and we thank you for supporting the project.

-### Are you an Angel Investor?

-Even though Fermat is an open source project, bitDubai, its main maintainer is a startup where you might invest.
-In order to be contacted when we open a round please send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED).

 ### Are you a graphic / UI designer?